Android-Mobile-Applications/Taste-Me/README.md

     - Used on favourites list
   3. Touch
     - In every part of the application
+  4. Long Press
+    - Zoom in a picture

 ### High-quality code and reusability
   1. The application code is separated into consistent and cohesive modules.